maxchen021/SimpleRadius/README.md

 # SimpleRadius

-This project aim to create a simple radius server so anyone can use it to turn any home wifi into an enterprise wifi (WPA2/WPA3 Enterprise) in 3 simple steps.
+This project aim to create a simple radius server so anyone can use it to turn any home wifi into an enterprise wifi (WPA2/WPA3 Enterprise) in 3 simple steps:

 1. Add Router Info in SimpleRadius
 ![screenshot 1](./images/screenshot1.png)